-Asia shares sluggish, Mexico peso up on exit polls
+China shares slip anew, Mexico peso up as Obrador wins

 “The evidence suggesting this is happening is far from conclusive, but ominous data points are accumulating.”

-A survey out over the weekend showed Chinese manufacturing activity cooled a little in June as export orders fell.
-The official Purchasing Managers’ Index (PMI) eased 51.5 in June, from 51.9 in May.
+Two surveys of Chinese manufacturing out in the last few days showed a slight pullback in activity, partly due to softness in exports.

-A slew of readings on manufacturing across the globe are due later on Monday, while the U.S. ISM report is out on Tuesday.
+A slew of factory readings from across the globe are due on Monday, while the U.S. ISM report is out on Tuesday.
 Minutes of the last Federal Reserve policy meeting come on Thursday and the week closes with U.S. payrolls for June.

-In currency markets, the euro took a brief early knock on reports German Interior Minister Horst Seehofer had rejected a migration deal German Chancellor Angela Merkel negotiated at a European Union summit on Friday.
+In currency markets, the euro took an early knock on reports German Interior Minister Horst Seehofer had rejected a migration deal German Chancellor Angela Merkel negotiated at a European Union summit on Friday.

 The currency then bounced on news Seehofer had offered to step down as minister and as chair of his Christian Social Union (CSU) party.